bmancini55/building-lightning/src/advanced/circular_rebalance.md

 ![Circular Rebalancing Environment](../images/ch3_circular_rebalancing_env.png)

-In this environment, Alice has full outbound capacity one channel, and full inbound capacity on a second channel.
+In this environment, Alice has full outbound capacity on one channel, and full inbound capacity on a second channel.

 With this environment setup, lets see if we can perform a circular rebalance.

+Dev Tip: Remember to update your `.env` file to use the new values for Alice's LND instance.

 ## Exercise: Rebalance Capacity Script